danielrosehill/All-About-MCP/README.md

-# All About MCP: A Fully Agent-Authored Coursebook
+# All About MCP: A Human + AI Coursebook

 ![alt text](screenshots/1.png)

-*All About MCP* is intended as a personal learning resource and offered, open source, as a model—demonstrating the specific pattern followed for creating long-form report-style documents using AI agents.
+*All About MCP* is a personal learning resource that demonstrates a **true AI** approach to creating long-form educational content—where *the human defines what to learn* and *AI agents handle the research and writing*.

-I've used this pattern on several occasions to create course-like "textbooks" that I have printed and converted into audiobook format.
+The key distinction: **you define the curriculum**, then the multi-agent pipeline researches, writes, formats, and produces the final outputs (PDF, audiobook).

+---

+## What Makes This "True AI"?

+This isn't AI writing whatever it wants—it's AI *executing your learning agenda*:

+1. **Human-Authored Curriculum**: You write the outline of what you want to learn
+2. **AI Research & Writing**: Agents research current information and write chapters following your structure
+3. **Consistent Output**: A style guide ensures the stitched document reads cohesively
+4. **Multiple Formats**: Automated PDF generation and audiobook synthesis

+The human remains in control of *what* is learned; AI handles *how* it's produced.

 ---